bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 ### 3. Model output from OMT by summing the modeled emission for Cygnus A, the sky, the RFI background, and the TV stations

-### 4. Multiply the above by the input filter passband
+### 4. Model output from input filter by multiplying the above by the input filter passband

-### 5. Add thermal noise to the above
+### 5. Model the output from the amplifier chain by add thermal noise to the above (no intermod yet)

-### 6. Multiply the above by the output filter passband
+### 6. Model the output from the output filter by multiplying the above by the output filter passband

-### 7. Divde the complete dataset into component Nyquist zones
+### 7. Model the spectrometer output by divde the complete dataset into component Nyquist zones and summing:

 **Nyq.
 1 = 0-550MHz:**
 <img src="NoSource_Nyq1.png" width="800" height="200">